oskaritimperi/nimpb/README.md

 # Protocol Buffers for Nim

-A Nim library to serialize/deserialize Protocol Buffers and a `protoc` plugin for generating Nim code from `.proto` files.
+A Nim library to serialize/deserialize Protocol Buffers.

+For generating Nim code usable with nimpb, you should use [nimpb_build](https://github.com/oswjk/nimpb-build).

-At the moment this is at a very rough state.
+**NOTE** At the moment this is at a very rough state.
 Do not use for any kind of production use.
 Anything can change at any time.
 You've been warned.

 # Example